Living

 Key Takeways

-• Embodied therapy for climate grief is not a solution to the climate crisis.
-What it can offer is a way to stay present to what you love, and to keep showing up in a life and the communities that matter to you.
+• Somatic therapy for climate grief won’t fix the climate crisis.
+But it can help you stay connected to what matters to you and keep taking part in your life and community.

-This shows up in my sessions often, and I carry it myself.
-A client describes a wildfire season that made going outside feel unsafe, and something tightens behind their sternum as they speak.
-Another describes a coastline that has changed in their lifetime, and their voice thins.
-The distress is not irrational.
-It is a body registering what it already knows.
+I often see this in sessions, and I feel it myself.
+One client talks about a wildfire season that made going outside feel unsafe, and their chest constricts as they speak.
+Another describes a coastline that has changed during their life, and their voice becomes thin.
+This distress isn’t irrational.
+It’s the body recognizing what it already knows.

 What the body is registering when it registers climate distress

-Climate distress has started to be named in the clinical literature, and the naming helps.
-Leslie Davenport's Emotional Resiliency in the Era of Climate Change, one of the first clinician-facing guides on this subject, describes climate grief as a real and emerging clinical reality, with its own textures and stages.
-There is a specific grief, different from personal loss, that arrives when someone realises a landscape, a season, a species, or a sense of ecological future is being altered in ways that do not reverse.
+Clinical literature has begun to name climate distress, and having a name can help.
+Leslie Davenport’s Emotional Resiliency in the Era of Climate Change was one of the first guides for clinicians on this topic.
+It describes climate grief as a real and growing issue, with distinct stages.
+This grief is different from personal loss.
+It comes when someone realizes that a landscape, season, species, or sense of the future is changing in ways that won’t return.

-When this arrives in a session, the first part of the therapy is simply naming that what is happening is not a personal failure of coping.
-It is a body telling the truth.
+When this arises in a session, the first step is to name what’s happening as not a personal failure.
+It’s the body telling the truth.

 Why therapy in the head cannot meet this